avimehenwal/avimehenwal.in/content/blog/google-analytics/index.md

 * Who and how many people are using your wesite?
 * Most/Least revenue generating page?
 * Best/worst source which brings/converges people to a website?
+* What is revenue on website analytics?
+  * to analyze purchase activity on your site or app

 ## Google Tag Manager